The 2021 First Chapters Writing Contest

 By entering the contest, you might win:

-- 1st and 2nd Place: A critique of your submission and a thirty minute follow up consultation.
+- 1st and 2nd Place: A critique of your submission and an hour long story consultation to discussion your next steps.

 How to Enter the Contest

 To enter the First Chapters Writing Contest, you’ll need to complete a few steps.
-Don’t worry—none of these should take more than ten minutes.
+Luckily, none of these should take more than a few minutes:

 - Fill out this short survey to submit your entry (up to 5,000 words) as either a PDF or .docx file.

-- Please no gore, horror, or erotica submissions (these will automatically be disqualified).
+- No gore, horror, or erotica submissions (these will automatically be disqualified).

 - Submissions will remain open until December 19th.

-- The winner will be announced on the blog on December 22nd.
+- The winners will be announced on the blog on December 21st.

-If you’re ready to submit right away, great!
-However, it’s worth taking the time to polish your first chapter before entering it into the contest—this will maximize your chances of winning.
+If you’re ready to submit you entry right away, great!
+However, I do recommend polishing your first chapter before entering it into the contest.
+This will maximize your chances of winning.

 - Entries should be thoroughly proofread, with no major grammatical or spelling errors.

-- You should take the time to write a strong premise to include with your submission.
+- You should include a strong premise with your submission.

-- Entries must follow ALL submission requirements—failure to do so will result in automatic disqualification.
+- Entries must follow ALL contest guidelines—failure to do so will result in disqualification.

 - Proofreading Your Novel: 8 Ways to Edit Your Final Draft